barunkumar04/practice-machine-learning/README.md

 ## Machine Learning

 ### Week and Strong AI
 - Week AI: Highly specilized in solving specific probelm
 - Strong AI: Solves general problem

 ### ML Notions
 - y
     - Historical targets
     - The label
     - Ex - Daily sale of the shop when 20% discount is was given
 - x
     - A Single feature
     - Ex - Location of the shop
 - X
     - Multiple features
     - Ex - % discounts on product, # of hours hours open etc
 - D
     - Training Dataset
     - Represented as: All the features we have/know and historrical observations
     - I.e. D = (X, y)
 - ŷ
     - y-hat
     - a guess of y
 - f
     - The relationship b/w all the x we have and the historical data we have
     - I.e. ŷ = f(x)

 > [ RECAP ]
 **Superwised Learning:** When lebel or y or historical outcomes is given.
 **Unsuperwised Learning**: When lebel or y or historical outcomes is not given.

+### Supervised Learning problems
+- Regression
+    - y ∈ set of real numbers
+    - Ex: Age, Rating, temperature
+- Classification
+    - y ∈ {0, 1}
+    - Ex: Old or young, good or bad, Summer or winter